Bukavu: Medical care

 The city is home to the Panzi Hospital.
 Founded by the Swedish Pentecostal Mission in 1921, its director Denis Mukwege operates on women who survive sexual violence, and is one of two doctors in the eastern Congo qualified to perform a reconstructive surgery.

 Panzi Hospital is a teaching hospital of the Evangelical University in Africa.
 Bukavu is also home to the Catholic University of Bukavu's School of Medicine and General Reference teaching hospital.
 The pharmaceutical factory Pharmakina owned by a German immigrant and a French immigrant produces the antimalarial drug quinine and the generic AIDS medicament Afri-vir.
 Pharmakina also runs an AIDS diagnostic and treatment center.
 With 740 employees and about 1000 free-lance workers.
 After Great Lake Plantations SARL, which is Congo's only modern tea manufacturing company, Pharmakina is the largest employer in town.

 Social issues

 Women continue to face major problems of violence in the wake of war in the eastern DRC.
-Fondation chirezi in August 2007 launched a project for women's trauma healing and care, based in Bukavu.
+Fondation Chirezi in August 2007 launched a project based in Bukavu for women's trauma healing and care.

 Another NGO launched a program to help women affected by Violence in Panzi next to Fondation Panzi called V-Day.

-After all the repeated wars in the east of the Democratic Republic of Congo, the number of people living with disabilities has increased considerably.
-A national non-profit association called Congo Handicap was created in 2004 in this city to support people living with disabilities.
-Comprehensive care for this segment of the population, including even people living with disabilities who were raped during the war.
+After the repeated wars in the east of the Democratic Republic of Congo, the number of people wounded by the war and living with disabilities has increased considerably.
+A national non-profit association called Congo Handicap was created in 2004 in Bukavu to support people living with disabilities.
+It provides comprehensive care for this segment of the population, including people living with disabilities who were raped during the war.